Kong/docs.konghq.com/app/_hub/kong-inc/statsd/_index.md

 ## Changelog

 **{{site.base_gateway}} 3.2.x**
-* Add `tag_style` configuration parameter that allows to send metrics with [tags](https://github.com/prometheus/statsd_exporter#tagging-extensions).
-Defaults to `nil` which means do not add any tags to the metrics.
+* Added the `tag_style` configuration parameter.
+This allows you to send metrics with [tags](https://github.com/prometheus/statsd_exporter#tagging-extensions).
+Defaults to `nil`, which doesn't add any tags to the metrics.

 **{{site.base_gateway}} 3.1.x**
 * Added support for managing queues and connection retries when sending messages to the upstream with